vokal/dominatr-grunt/README.md

   - `browserify:build` generates a `dist.js` file in the `build` directory
   - `browserify:test` includes istanbul code coverage and generates the dist file in the `.instrumented` folder

   Both tasks include mocks when in the `local` environment.
-If you wish to change the root file used for mocks from `modules/mocks/index.html`, you can provide a flag like `--mocks=other.js` and it will look for `modules/mocks/other.js` instead.
+If you wish to change the root file used for mocks from `modules/mocks/index.js`, you can provide a flag like `--mocks=other.js` and it will look for `modules/mocks/other.js` instead.

   String replacement is also handled in the browserify tasks.
 The selected environment object from `env.json` file is read in and key-value replaced in files.
 To prevent conflict with angular, keys should be wrapped like `<< keyName >>`.
-Objects are reduced to strings separated as dot notation, so both `"obj.someKey"` and `"obj": { "someKey": ... }` both replace `<< obj.someKey >>`.
+Objects are reduced to strings separated as dot notation, so both `"obj.someKey"` and `"obj": { "someKey": ... }` replace `<< obj.someKey >>`.

 - #### clean
   Three subtasks, `build`, `test`, and `coverage`, to delete their respective directories.